azan-n/tw-type-css/demo/src/content/MarkdownSample.md

 By default, Tailwind removes all of the default browser styling from paragraphs, headings, lists and more.
 This ends up being really useful for building application UIs because you spend less time undoing user-agent styles, but when you _really are_ just trying to style some content that came from a rich-text editor in a CMS or a markdown file, it can be surprising and unintuitive.

-The `tw-type-css` plugin is our attempt to give you what typography primitives, without any of the downsides of `@tailwind/typography` like terse colour configuration, and an all or nothing approach with `prose` classes.
+The `tw-type-css` plugin is my attempt to give you what typography primitives, without any of the downsides of `@tailwind/typography` like terse colour configuration, and an all or nothing approach with `prose` classes.

 It adds a new `tw-prose` class that you can slap on any block of vanilla HTML content and turn it into a beautiful, well-formatted document: